AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: Radio Maps for Real-Time Digital Twins

 To enable real-time channel emulation as well as simulation using our U-Net model, we integrated it into the Colosseum platform.
 We followed the approach introduced in ColosSUMO~\cite{gemmi_colossumo_2024}, which extends Colosseum with real-time scenario generation capabilities.
 As shown in Fig.~\ref{fig:mqtt}, when a user selects or updates a location, the corresponding building elevation map is loaded, transformed into the appropriate input shape and format within 20\,ms, and passed to our U-Net model.
 The model performs inference in approximately 4\,ms, producing a path gain prediction.
 This result is then sent to an MQTT broker, which forwards it to Colosseum's \gls{mchem}, the FPGA-based Massive Channel Emulator. \gls{mchem} then uses these taps to emulate the corresponding wireless channel in real time.

-In Fig.~\ref{fig:rsrp_oai}, we show results from running \gls{oai} on the Colosseum testbed using single-tap time-domain channels with simple propagation delays to simulate mobile scenarios across four channel models: Ray Tracing, Calibrated U-Net, Uncalibrated U-Net, and actual measurements.
+Fig.~\ref{fig:rsrp_oai} reports the measured RSRP from running \gls{oai} on the Colosseum testbed using single-tap time-domain channels with simple propagation delays to simulate mobile scenarios across four channel models: Ray Tracing, Calibrated U-Net, Uncalibrated U-Net, and actual measurements.
 Each experiment was repeated 10 times.
 Both the Ray Tracing and Uncalibrated U-Net models failed to establish a connection under the same configuration, resulting in no \gls{rsrp} data.
 In contrast, the Calibrated U-Net model successfully produced \gls{rsrp} patterns closely matching empirical measurements, with an \gls{rmse} of 8.86\,dBm.